Python Data Class Inheritance With Example

 student = Student('HTD School', 'Delhi', 'Arpit', 10, 17, [98, 85, 90]) >>> print(student) Student(school_name='HTD School', address='Delhi', name='Arpit', clss=10, stu_id=17, marks=[98, 85, 90], avg_marks=91.0)

 In the above code, we see the Student class object creation takes 6 positional arguments, but the student class has only 4 fields.

 This happens because the student class inherits the School class and thus the school class fields have to be provided in the student class.

 Field Resolution Order in Python

-It is possible that the parent and the child class has the property with same name.
+It is possible that the parent and the child class have the property with the same name.
 What will happen in that case?

 @dataclass class School(): name: str = 'HTD School' address: str = 'Delhi' @dataclass() class Student(School): name: str = 'HTD' clss: int = 10 stu_id: int = 17 student = Student()

 As you can see, there is a name property in both the classes and the default values are set.
 As the student name field occurs at last it will override the school name field.